SAP/jenkins-library/documentation/docs/steps/dockerExecute.md

   }
 ```

-The above example will create a pod with a maven container, and execute the closure inside it.
+In the above example, the `dockerEcecute` step will internally invoke [dockerExecuteOnKubernetes](dockerExecuteonKuberenetes.md) step and execute the closure inside a pod.

 ## Step configuration
 None